Neocor89/mobile-jobs-app/README.md

 ### **Discover the project 😎**

-#
+---

-By clicking on this link you will be directed to the QR code of the project, scan it to enjoy the project live
+By clicking on the link below you will be redirected to the QR code of the project, scan it to enjoy the project live

 <div style="margin-top: 20px;"></div>